MOUNT VERNON Invitational and NIETOC TOC Qualifier

 Contention level:

-I definitely prefer depth of argumentation over breadth,knowing your evidence is key to educating yourself on the topic.
+I definitely prefer depth of argumentation over breadth, knowing your evidence is key to educating yourself on the topic.
 I will always buy a warrant from your evidence that's well explained and utilized over one that isn't.
 A lot of responses to arguments made against a card can be found within the card itself.
+This doesn't mean you should just re-read the card.
+This does not mean that you can reread your card or tagline and be good.

 I mostly judge policy, for other events, go to the bottom.